pyshadi/python_8bit_cpu/README.md

 The ROM class has a read method, which reads a byte from memory at the specified address.
 It also has a write method, which raises a RuntimeError because ROM is read-only.<br><br>

 ### RAM
-The RAM class is used to store data that the CPU needs to perform its operations.
-It takes as input a size parameter, which represents the size of the RAM in bytes, and an optional bit_width parameter, which specifies the number of bits used to represent each byte in memory.<br>
+The RAM class takes as input a size parameter, which represents the size of the RAM in bytes, and an optional bit_width parameter.<br>
 The read method reads a byte from memory at the specified address.
 It also has a write method, which writes a byte to memory at the specified address.<br>
 The RAM class also has read_word and write_word methods, which are used to read and write 16-bit words to memory.
 These methods are useful for working with data types that are larger than a single byte.<br>